Solving MathDoku with Mixed-Integer Programming

 A JuMP Model

-Each cell in an N-by-N MathDoku puzzle has a possibility of being any one of N numbers from 1 to N, but can only be one number at a time.
+Each cell in an N-by-N MathDoku puzzle has a possibility of being any one of N numbers from 1 to N, but must be one number at a time.
 So, we can represent these values for a single cell as a one-hot encoded vector of binary values with size N where the position of the true value in the vector corresponds to the value of the cell.

 For example: